Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 10. Natural Disasters

-Natural disasters like tsunamis, floods may also cause severe water shortages for the local population since important public infrastructure may be destroyed.
-The severe natural disaster may entirely collapse the local water supply.
+Natural disasters like tsunamis and floods may also cause severe water shortages for the local population since important public infrastructure may be destroyed.
+The natural disaster may even collapse the local water supply in severe cases.

 Disastrous Effects of Water Scarcity